Coalition of Theatres of Color

 Ossie Davis and Ruby Dee and the inaugural groups comprised twelve ethnically specific, multicultural theatrical and cultural institutions that were more than twenty five years old but whose budgets were less than $250,000 per year.
-The organizers worked to achieve annual funding for the collective via the New York City Council.
+The organizers worked to achieve annual funding for the collective via the New York City Council, although funding disparities continued into the 2020s.

 Members

 As of 2016, the member organizations included the following: